lcarlaw/vad-archive-plots/README.md

   <img width="750" height="60" src="https://github.com/lcarlaw/vad-archive-plots/blob/master/example_images/username.png?raw=true">
 </p>

 * On the landing screen, hit the ***run*** button.
-You'll see some prompts appear on the right hand side of the page.
-Each of these inputs are outlined in more detail below:
+You'll see the user prompts appear on the right hand side of the page.

 ### NCEI-based archive downloads
 If past the 30-day online archive window, you can manually download Level 3 NVW files from NCEI for plotting.
 If the don't specify a start and end time, a final prompt will appear asking for a directory containing user-downloaded files.